 Simultaneous and consecutive interpreting are effective solutions for most face-to-face or conference settings.
 But what if you’re communicating with someone over the phone, or have an urgent deadline with no time to arrange for an on-site interpreter?

 Telephonic interpreting — also called over-the-phone interpreting — helps solve these dilemmas, with an interpreter on the line to relay messages back and forth after they have been said.
 This interpreting method, similar to consecutive interpreting, is ideal for conference calls and scheduling appointments with international contacts.

 But telephonic interpreting has its drawbacks.
 Without being able to see the speakers, interpreters may miss the context and expressions of the speaker, which often contribute to the overall meaning of the message.
 However, video conferencing can often mitigate this issue.

 One last option is machine interpreting, though it is not widely available.
 Also, as it is relatively new technology, there are still plenty of kinks to be worked out.

-Whether you choose simultaneous, telephonic or consecutive interpreting, you can find the right interpreting format that fits all your needs — and makes your message matter in any language.
+Whether you choose simultaneous, telephonic or consecutive interpreting, you can find the right interpreting format that fits all your needs — and makes your message matter in any language — by contacting the professionals at Accredited Language.